 Oranges are also rich in vitamin C. In addition, oranges have dietary fiber, folate, potassium and vitamin A.

 They are high in vitamin C, an antioxidant.
-Vitamin C will help reduce inflammation and may help prevent cancer.
+Vitamin C will help reduce inflammation and prevent cancer.
 Likewise, vitamin C also helps repair the skin.

 Oranges are also high in other antioxidants, including vitamin A and beta-carotene.
 They are also an excellent source of iron, fiber, folate and potassium.